Error-331/code_tests/docs/bible/links.md

 Rise Up in the Midst - March 23 (do not wait for ungodly - reach them with the gospel);

 Blessed Poor - March 24 (do not be righteous in your own eyes, apply the Ten Commandments to the conscience of the lost, moral law);

+Spiritual Hunger - March 25 (the Law is satisfied with the cross, need for the righteousness);